-I could not filently fuffer government to be thus cheated, and my countrymen plundered and oppressed, and even left destitute of the necessaries for almost their existence.
-I therefore informed the Commissioners of the Navy of the agent's proceeding; but my dismitfion was foon after procured by means of a gentleman in the city, whom the agent, conscious of his peculation, had deceived by letters, and who, moreover, empowered the same agent to receive on board, at the government expence, a number of persons as passengers, contrary to the orders I received.
-By this I fuffered a confiderable loss in my property: however, the commissioners were satisfied with my conduct, and wrote to Capt.
-Thompfon, expressing their approbation of it.
-Thus provided, they proceeded on their voyage; and at last, worn out by treatment, perhaps not the most mild, and wasted by sickness, brought on by want of medicine, cloaths, bedding, &c. they reached Sierra Leona just at the commencement of the rains.
-At At that feason of the year it is impossible to cultivate the lands; their provisions therefore were exhausted before they could derive any benefit from agriculture; and it is not surprising that many, especially the lascars, whose constitutions are very tender, and who had been cooped up in ships from October to June; and accommodated in the manner I have mentioned, should be so wasted by their confinement as not long to survive it.
-Thus ended my part of the long-talked of expedition to Sierra Leona; an expedition which, however unfortunate in the event, was humane and politic in its defign, nor was its failure owing to government: every thing was done on their part; but there was evidently sufficient mismanagement attending the conduct and execution of it to defeat its fuccess.
+Thus provided, they proceeded on their voyage; and at last, worn out by treatment, perhaps, not the most mild, and wasted by fickness, brought on by want of medicine, clothes, bedding, &c. they reached Sierra Leona just at the commencement of the rains.
+At that feason of the year it is impossible to cultivate the lands; their provisions therefore were exhausted before they could derive any benefit from agriculture; and it is not furprifing that many, especially the Lascars, whose constitutions are very tender, and who had been cooped up in ships from October to June, and accommodated in the manner I have mentioned, should be so wasted by their comfinement as not long to furvive it.
+Thus ended my part of the long-talked of [•] Witness Thomas Steele, Esq.
+M.P. of the Treasury, and Sir Charles Middleton, Bart.&c.
+I should publicly have exposed him, (even in writing falsely of me last March) were it not out of respect to the worthy Quakers and others. expedition to Sierra Leona; an expedition which, however unfortunate in the event, was humane and politic in its design, nor was its failure owing to government; everything was done on their part; but there was evidently sufficient mismanagement attending the conduct and execution of it to deseat its success.
+I should not have been so ample in my account of this transaction, had not the share I bore in it been made the subject of partial animadversion, and even my dismission from my employment thought worthy of being made, by Hoare and others, matter of public triumph.
+The motive which might influence any person to descend to a petty contest with an obscure African, and to feek gratification by his deprefsion, perhaps it is not proper here to inquire into or relate, even if its detection were necesfary to my vindication; but I thank Heaven it is not.
+I wish to stand by my own integrity, and not to shelter myself under the impropriety of another; and I trust the behaviour of the Commissioners of the Navy to me entitle me to make this affertion; for after I had been dismissed, March 24, I drew up a memorial thus; To the Right Honourable the Lords Commissioners of his Majesty's Treasury...
+The Memorial and Petition of Gustavus Vassa,-a black man, late Commissary to the Black Poor going to AFRICA.

-I should not have been so ample in my account of this transaction, had not the share I bore in it been made the subject of partial animadversion, and even my dismission from my employment thought worthy of being made by some a matter of public triumph.
-The motives which might influence any person to descend to a petty contest with an ob- See the Public Advertiser, July 14, 1787.
+See the Public Advertiser, July 14, 1787.